Gingerbread Pumpkin Trifle Recipe

 - 1. In a large bowl, cream shortening and sugar until light and fluffy.
 Beat in molasses and egg.
 Combine the flour, baking soda, ginger, cinnamon and salt; add to creamed mixture alternately with water, beating well after each addition.

-- 2. Pour into a greased 13-in. x 9-in. baking pan.
-Bake at 350° for 25-30 minutes or until a toothpick inserted near the center comes out clean.
+- 2. Pour into a greased 13x9-in. baking pan.
+Bake at 350° for 25-30 minutes or until a toothpick inserted in the center comes out clean.
 Cool on a wire rack.
 Cut gingerbread into 1/2-in. to 1-in. cubes; set aside.

 - 3. In a large bowl, whisk milk and pudding mix for 2 minutes.
 Let stand for 2 minutes or until soft-set.
 Combine the pumpkin, brown sugar, vanilla and cinnamon; stir into pudding.
 In another bowl, beat cream until it begins to thicken.
 Add sugar and extract; beat until stiff peaks form.